AndreaMas/rb-interpolation/README.md

 ## How does it work?

-Two instances of the game are expected to connect to the same Photon server.
-The first instance to be executed and to connect to the server becomes the master client.
-The master client creates a room on the photon server and sends position and rotation of each (moving) cube to the server.
-Any other instance of the game will become a "hearing" client, that is, it will be able to receve the position and rotation information of the cubes and place them accordingly.
+Two instances of the game are expected to be exectued and connect to the same Photon server.
+The first instance to connect becomes the master client.
+The master client creates a room on the server and streams position and rotation of each (moving) cube to the server.
+The other instance of the game, upon connection to the server, will become a "hearing" client, that is, it will be able to receve the position and rotation information of the cubes.
 To achieve realtime sync of so many objects, compression is applied, and smoothing/interpolation on the client side is performed.

 ## Links